ivanp7/autoconfig-scripts/README.md

 # Directories

-1. `installation`: helper files and scripts to be used during the installation process
+1. `installation`: installer script and its configuration

-2. `configuration`: scripts for configuration of an installed system
+2. `configuration`: scripts for functional configuration of an installed system

-3. `deploy`: scripts for deployment of packaged applications and dot-files
+3. `customization`: scripts for appearance configuration of an installed system

-4. `extras`: additional information and resources
+4. `extras`: additional information, resources, and scripts

-# Rules of application of scripts

-1. all scripts are to be run as root

-2. `check` scripts determine whether configuration is needed, which is true in case of non-zero exit code

-3. `configure` scripts transfer system into specified state